 Advanced Professional Certificate (APC) in CENT

-The Advanced Professional Certificate in CENT is designed to provide the student with advanced technical training in the field of Information Technology (IT) with a core emphasis on Information Assurance.
-This program also features training in the soft technical skills required to become an IT professional.
+The Advanced Professional Certificate in CENT is designed to provide the student with advanced technical training in the field of Information and Communications Technology (ICT) with a core emphasis on Information Assurance.
+This program also features training in the soft technical skills required to become an ICT professional.
 The student will have the opportunity to pursue advanced industry certifications.

 Associate in Science: